 “We built Bundle with the digitally native African user in mind.
 They are social, online, and connected across geographical boundaries.
 They prefer their financial services delivered digitally via mobile apps as opposed to visiting brick and mortar bank branches.
 We decided to build a mobile wallet that supports cash and crypto, and makes using crypto feel like just another digital financial transaction done on a mobile app,”

-Via its several payment channels, such as card payments, bank transfers, and mobile money, Bundle Africa fills the chasm which once existed between fiat and crypto in Africa by lowering the entry barrier into the crypto space that and making buying & selling crypto as easy as hopping on a bike.
+Via its several payment channels, such as card payments, bank transfers, and mobile money, Bundle Africa fills the chasm that once existed between fiat and crypto in Africa by lowering the entry barrier into the crypto space and making buying & selling crypto as easy as hopping on a bike.

-Bundle Africa, allows its users to store crypto and fiat in the same place – in its smart wallet.
+Bundle Africa allows its users to store crypto and fiat in the same place – in its smart wallet.

-The smart wallet is divided into a fiat card and crypto card in which users can hold Bitcoin (BTC), Ethereum (ETH), Binance Coin (BNB), and Binance USD-pegged stablecoin (BUSD) and the Nigerian Naira (NGN) in the fiat division.
+The smart wallet is divided into a fiat card and a crypto card in which users can hold Bitcoin (BTC), Ethereum (ETH), Binance Coin (BNB), and Binance USD-pegged stablecoin (BUSD) and the Nigerian Naira (NGN) in the fiat division.

-Users of the Bundle App can easily import contacts from their phonebooks, send them a request, (if accepted) send cash or crypto.
+Users of the Bundle App can easily import contacts from their phonebooks, send them a request, and (if accepted) send cash or crypto.

-No doubt anonymity is sacrificed, for now, but its concept of linking transactions to phone numbers is an efficient one.
+No doubt anonymity is sacrificed for now, but its concept of linking transactions to phone numbers is an efficient one.

 However, the founder, Yele Bademosi, was the former director of the BinanceLabs project.